-The Model 1025 monitoring and gating system consists of data acquisition modules located near the animal and a Control/Gating Module connected to a PC located near the operator console.
+The Model 1030 monitoring and gating system consists of data acquisition modules located near the animal and a Control/Gating Module connected to a PC located near the operator console.
 The PC displays multiple waveforms, measured values, trends and gating pulses, which can be used to trigger MR data collection.
 The data acquisition modules are controlled by menu driven software from the PC.
-The SAII heater system can be used with the monitoring system to regulate the temperature of smaller animals in the magnet bore.
+A SAII heater system, either air or water, can be used with the monitoring system to regulate the temperature of smaller animals in the magnet bore.

-The ECG/Temperature Module resides in the magnet bore near the animal.
-It measures temperature with a small rectal probe, ECG using two or three leads connected to needle or surface electrodes and respiration from the movement of an ECG lead in the strong magnetic field.
-A rechargeable battery supplies module power.
-ECG, respiration and temperature measurements are amplified, digitized and transmitted out the magnet bore on an optical fiber to the Control/Gating Module.
-Measurements from this module can generate a cardiac and/or respiratory gating pulse and control a heater.
+The in bore ERT Module measures ECG using three leads with needle or surface electrodes, respiration from a small pneumatic pillow sensor and/or from the movement of one ECG lead in the strong magnetic field and temperature with a small rectal thermister probe.
+Power is supplied by an external, rechargeable battery (refer to Chapter 4) or an isolated power supply (refer to Chapter 19).
+ECG, respiration and temperature measurements are transmitted out the magnet bore on an optical fiber to the ERT Control/Gating Module.